1. What are Interpersonal Skills?

 Body language involves the use of postures, facial gestures and mannerisms to communicate.
 This form of non-verbal communication as one of the interpersonal skills is crucial to enhancing the quality of your communication at the workplace.
 There are a lot of subtle cues that can be conveyed through the stance you take, hand gestures and voice tone.
 Interestingly, studies conducted by Dr. Albert Mehrabian, states that 55 percent of communication is conveyed through facial expressions, gestures and posture, 38 percent is conveyed through tone and only 7 percent comes through the actual words.

-3.1 Why should I learn interpersonal skills?
+3.1 Why should I learn interpersonal skills for work?

 To communicate effectively and achieve your career goals, it’s essential for you to develop and maintain the right set of interpersonal skills for work.
 Honing these skills gives you the ability to socialize, express, and interact with others effortlessly in turn making you a valuable asset for any organization.
 Some people are born with innate soft skills but all individuals can improve them with practice.